StackStorm/st2contrib/packs/vsphere/README.md

 Please Note Configuration validation will raise an exception if config.yaml contains 'vsphere' but no defined endpoints.

+## Todo
+* Review and implement ST2 1.5 config.yaml changes.
+Review how useable dynamic configuration can be in case of this Packs purpose.
+* Expand base test files.
+Level of mocking required has limited this at present.

 ## Requirements
 This pack requires the python module PYVMOMI.
 At present the `requirements.txt` specifies version 5.5.0.
 The version specification is to ensure compatibility with Python 2.7.6 (standard version with Ubuntu 14.04).